sysbio-curie/ACSNMineR/jss/scripts/readme.txt

   and creates glyph visualization on the ACSN master map.
 - gbm_enrichment.R: load GBM data and calculates ACSN maps enrichment statistics.
+- ACSNMineR.R : reproduce enrichment and figures from the paper.

 The libraries ACSNMineR and RNaviCell should be installed (they are available on CRAN and GitHub).